 This guide looks at several ways to invest £15k, revealing the pros and cons of some of the best investment options.
 The best way will always depend on your personal circumstances.

-Compare Our Top 10 Fixed Rate Bonds for £15k
+Compare The Top 10 Fixed Rates in the UK for a £15k Investment

-This investment option is the most popular type of ISA when it comes to sheltering savings and other other investments from income tax.
+This investment option is the most popular when it comes to sheltering savings and other other investments from income tax.

-With a basic ISA, you are limited to investing a maximum of £20,000 as of April 2017, but any interest that you gain from a cash ISA is free from income tax.
+You are limited to investing a maximum of £20,000 as of April 2017 until 2018, and any interest that you gain from a ISA is free from income tax.

 It’s important to understand the current inflation rate and what your cash ISA is currently paying.
 It is always worth reviewing old ISA accounts which may be on a poor rate.
 It can be simple to switch the funds into a different account, but be aware of your allowance.